Bariatric Surgery: Your Surgical Experience

 Lose weight by following a special diet.

-Stop taking certain medications, including aspirin and anti-inflammatories.
-Ask your surgeon what medications to continue taking.
+Stop taking certain medicines, including aspirin and anti-inflammatories.
+Ask your surgeon what medicines to continue taking.
 Be sure to mention any herbs or supplements you take.

 Not binge on food before surgery.